Mass trespass of Kinder Scout: Background

+During the 1930s, there was increasing pressure for greater public freedom to access mountains and moorlands as members of the public sought to escape the grim conditions of towns and cities.
+There was also a massive increase in sports clubs led by Marxist political activists, who opposed the private ownership of large areas of countryside.
+Frustrated by the lack of progress achieved through lobbying parliament to grant the public free access to the countryside, some activists took to trespassing on privately owned countryside as a form of protest against wealthy landowners.

+The event

 The 1932 trespass was a coordinated protest involving three groups of walkers who approached Kinder Scout from different directions at the same time.
 Accounts of the numbers involved vary widely: a Times article at the time reported that it was about 100, Benny Rothman claimed it was between 600 and 800, and poet and folk singer Ewan MacColl, who participated in the walk and wrote a song sung by the walkers, remembered it as over 3,000.
 The generally accepted figure is that reported by the Manchester Guardian at the time, of an estimated 400 people.
 The trespassers began at Bowden Bridge quarry near Hayfield.
 They proceeded via William Clough to the plateau of Kinder Scout, where there were violent scuffles with gamekeepers.
 The ramblers were able to reach their destination and meet with another group at Ashop Head.
 On the return, five ramblers were arrested, with another detained earlier.
-Trespass was not and is not a criminal offence in England, but some received jail sentences of two to six months for offences relating to violence involving the keepers.
+They were put on trial at the Derby Assizes in July.
+One was acquitted; one was convicted of causing bodily harm and sentenced to six months in prison; the remainder received sentences of between two and four months for incitement to cause riotous assembly.